 It's quite likely the sedan will be a Sonata as well, while all signs point to the SUV being a performance version of the Kona.
-The hatchback is more of mystery, but I suppose the , which , could also get a full N version.
+The hatchback is more of mystery, but I suppose the Elantra GT, which offers an N-Line model, could also get a full N version.
 Such a car is already sold globally as the i30 N. Hyundai wouldn't confirm any of this.

 Auto show season will hit a lull now that the 2019